zeromq/zmq-jni/README.md

 ## Motivation

-The goal of this project is to simplify and make easy the development of high performance ØMQ binding on the JVM.
+The goal of this project is to simplify and ease the development of high performance ØMQ binding on the JVM.
 Ideally when this project stabilizes, it will underpin libraries such as: [jzmq](https://github.com/zeromq/jzmq), [cljzmq](https://github.com/zeromq/cljzmq) and